-I am honoured to be a part of the NZAF Health Services team and supporting my community through the challenges of HIV stigma and homophobia.
+I began working at the NZAF in 2016 and I feel honoured to be supporting our clients through the challenges of HIV stigma and homophobia.

-I work at the Burnett Centre for 4 days a week.
+I work at the Burnett Centre on Monday and Wednesday.